moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 ## Hong-Ou-Mandel Effect

 Entnaglement distribution in quantum networks is performed by entanglement swapping (ES) on photonic qubits.
-Central to photonic ES is the Hong-Ou-Mandel (HOM) effect, regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES. in this section, we give a brief overview of this effect.
+Central to photonic ES is the Hong-Ou-Mandel (HOM) effect [1], regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES. in this section, we give a brief overview of this effect.

-Consider two indistinguishable photons incident on a 50:50 beamsplitter (BS).
+Consider two photons incident on a beamsplitter (BS) with reflectivity $\eta$.
+We label the input modes as _a_ and _b_.
+The output modes of the BS are labelled with _a_ and _b_ as well, with the understanding that if output mode _a_ corresponds to input mode _a_ being transmitted.
-One photon is in the input mode _a_, while the other photon is in the other input mode _b_, as shown in the Figure below.
+Similarly for output mode _b_, as shown in the Figure below.

 <p align="center">
   <img src="https://github.com/moonshot-nagayama-pj/playground/blob/main/michal/HOM.png"/>